jetbrains-academy/CppBasics/ObjectOrientedProgramming/MemoryOwnership/PlacementNew/task.md

 }
 ```

-With the help of the placement `new` operator it is possible to
+With the help of the placement `new` operator, it is possible to
-fit into the same storage duration lifetimes of several objects.
+fit the lifetimes of several objects within the same storage duration.
 For example, when you reuse a memory region to construct a new object,
 the lifetime of the previous object ends, and the lifetime of the new object begins.
 However, the storage duration of the memory region remains the same.

-In order to finish this task, please implement the following functions.
+In order to complete this task, please implement the following functions.

-The `createCat` function should create the `Cat` object with the name `"Tom"` in the given memory block:
+The `createCat` function should create a `Cat` object with the name `"Tom"` in the given memory block:

 ```c++
 Cat* createCat(char* memory);